Southampton-RSG/breccia-mapper/docs/source/deployment.md

 Deployment with Ansible has been tested on RHEL7 and RHEL8, but is compatible with other Linux distributions with minor changes to the playbook (`deploy/playbook.yml`)
 :::

-To deploy the BRECcIA Relationship Mapper with Ansible:
+To deploy the BRECcIA Network Mapper with Ansible:

 1. Copy `settings.example.ini` to `settings.ini`
 2. Edit this file as desired.
 Note there is no requirement to change any of these variables, but it is recommended.